In this article we will explain the burning question of what is cheese salt?

 On reading recipes for cheese making, you have probably noticed that salt is used quite a bit, both during the make and in the aging process.
 Now it’s time to find out what it actually is.

 What is the Difference between Kosher Salt and Cheese Salt?

-Kosher salt and cheese salt are the same thing both non-iodized salts.
+Kosher salt and cheese salt are actually the same thing, both non-iodized salts.

 You might also have noticed that it is referred to as cheese salt, canning salt or kosher salt.

 But what is cheese salt?
 You might be familiar with the last two mentioned.
 But cheese salt?